kodecocodes/english-style-guide/README.md

 _Capitalize and style terms as below._

 **app**
-Use _app_ instead of _application_, unless _application_ is more clear or refers to a non-iOS entity.
+Use _app_ instead of _application_, unless _application_ is more clear or refers to a non-iOS or Android, or other mobile entity.

 **app delegate**